-For additional information on University policies and procedures, consult the Linfield University personnel policies and Student Policy Guide, available online at https://www.linfield.edu/assets/files/policy/student-policy-guide.pdf
+For additional information on University policies and procedures, consult the Linfield University Employee Handbook(personnel policies) and Student Policy Guide, available online.

 III.
 LINFIELD UNIVERSITY POLICIES

 A. Alcohol and Other Drugs

 In keeping with the mission of the University, Linfield is committed to providing an environment which is safe and fosters excellence in learning for its students and in work performance for all of its employees.
 Therefore, the misuse and illegal use, possession, transportation, distribution, manufacture, or sale of alcohol and other drugs is not permitted on property owned or controlled by the university, or while representing the university on business or any university sponsored activity.
 The use of alcohol on University owned or controlled property or at events associated with Linfield programs is restricted to those of legal drinking age.